marvin1099/Forceaudiodevice/README.md

 by opening the releases section or open this link:
 https://github.com/marvin1099/Force_Audiodevice/releases
 When you run it in the next step,
-keep in mind to allways run it inside a folder so it doesn't create a mess.
+keep in mind to allways run it inside a the folder so the files wont replace anything as sayed in important.
 Run the ***INPUT_SCRIPT_NAME_HERE***.exe or ***INPUT_SCRIPT_NAME_HERE***.py it will ask you for:
 - default playback and recording audio device (Here enter the numbers of what you want)
 - - This can be left emty to skip, given only a speaker / microfon or given both